eSports Betting Sites

 The rise of eSports in bookmaking is in large part due to the popularity of live in play betting.
 As outlined in the how to bet section above most of the wagers available are perfectly suited to in play betting and as this is a sport that is streamed to most of its audience it naturally lends itself to placing a wager online, usually on mobile.

 Most operators that provide eSports markets will also offer live betting.
-All of our recommend bookies above offer in play markets and Bet365 and Betway in particular are unbeatable in our opinion.
+All of our recommend bookies above offer in play markets and Bet365 and Unibet in particular are unbeatable in our opinion.

 News, Results and Statistics